Pew finds 69% of Twitter’s most prolific users are Democrats

-While it can be tempting to see conversations on Twitter as representative of broad public opinion, a new Pew Research Center study finds the demographics of active users diverge from those of the general U.S. population.
-The study found that 10% of Twitter users generate the bulk of tweets on the platform and of that subset, 69% identify as Democrats.
+While it can be tempting to view conversations on Twitter as a cross-section of public opinion, a new Pew Research Center study finds the demographics of active users diverge from those of the general U.S. population.
+The study found that 10% of Twitter users generate the bulk of tweets on the platform — and of that subset, 69% identify as Democrats.

 Conservatives continue to complain that Silicon Valley companies and social media platforms exhibit overt bias against them.
-While the Pew study doesn’t refute or support that idea, it does indicate that Democrats are more likely to be power users on Twitter.
+While the Pew study doesn’t refute or support that idea, it does indicate that Democrats are more likely to be prolific Twitter users.

-For the study, Pew conducted a series of surveys in which Twitter users were asked to share their Twitter handles so they could be validated as real people.
+For the study, Pew conducted a series of surveys in which Twitter users were asked to share their handles so they could be validated as real people.
 Pew ultimately focused on 3,518 individual accounts in the U.S.

 The first finding is not entirely surprising: Power users dominate the platform.
 According to Pew, 10% of users produce 92% of all U.S. tweets.
 Pew found that the median U.S. adult Twitter user posted just one tweet per month.
 For Democrats, that average is one tweet per month, while for Republicans it’s closer to zero.